CME211/notes/lecture-13/cxx-containers.md

 $ ./vector4b
 =================================================================
 ==7470==ERROR: AddressSanitizer: heap-buffer-overflow on address 0x60200000efac at pc 0x40131c bp 0x7ffc8700eb50 sp 0x7ffc8700eb40
-READ of size 4 at 0x60200000efac thread T0
+READ of size 4 at 0x60200000efac thread T0       <-- First key line!
-    #0 0x40131b in main /home/nwh/Dropbox/courses/2015-Q4-cme211/lecture-prep/lecture-19-work/src/vector4b.cpp:11
+    #0 0x40131b in main /home/nwh/Dropbox/courses/2015-Q4-cme211/lecture-prep/lecture-19-work/src/vector4b.cpp:11  <-- Second key line!
     #1 0x7f77d9383fdf in __libc_start_main (/lib64/libc.so.6+0x1ffdf)
     #2 0x401118 (/home/nwh/Dropbox/courses/2015-Q4-cme211/lecture-prep/lecture-19-work/src/vector4b+0x401118)
 ...
 ```

-Ok, that told us something.
+Notice that address sanitizer is saying we are making an invalid read of size 4
+bytes
+(the size of an integer, what we are storing in the vector) starting on line 11
+of `vector4b.cpp`.
 Now, in the file `src/vector4c.cpp` we are going to
 attempt accessing `v[3]` with `-fsanitize=address` and see what happens.

 Part of `src/vector4c.cpp`